accmelons567-ship-it/caddy-guide/README.md

 devices using your technitium dns

 # Technitium (skip if already installed)
-If you have not already have a technitium lxc to make a technitium lxc it is very simple,
+If you have not already have a technitium lxc to make a technitium lxc, it is very simple:

 create ct any name you want and password, use debian 13 as the template.
 1vcpu, 512mib ram, 8gib storage, static ip and gateway to your router ip, and any dns you want since it going get changed